 Up to 20 segments can be defined with each having a different elastic modulus, cross-sectional and area moments of inertia.
 If the frame has more than one segment with the same elastic modulus, cross-sectional area and area moments of inertia only the first segment values need to be input as the program will assume that the subsequent segments will have the same value(s).

 Discrete boundary conditions of displacements, slopes and concentrated loads can be input.
 X, Y and Z are the nodal coordinates in the global coordinate system. ∆ and θ the nodal boundary conditions.
 P the nodal concentrated loads.
-E the elastic modulus, G the shear modulus, I the area moment of Inertia, J the torsional constant and A the cross-sectional area.
-To orient each segment: A 3rd node in the global coordinates is used to locate a point in the local element x-z plane.
+E the elastic modulus, G the shear modulus, I the area moment of Inertia, J the torsional constant and A the cross- sectional area.
+To orient each segment, a 3rd node in the global coordinates is used to locate a point in the local element x-z plane.
 The local element x-x axis is from Node i to Node j.
+Note: For the two nodes defining the element the i node number must be < the j node number.